The Regulated Rate Option in Alberta

 - EPCOR Energy (surrounding Edmonton area)

-- A residential or farm and irrigation customer
+- A residential or farm and irrigation customer.

-- Be a small business or commercial operation that uses less than 250,000 kWh of electricity per year
+- Be a small business or commercial operation that uses less than 250,000 kWh of electricity per year.

-- Be 16 years of age or older
+- Be 16 years of age or older.

 Check out our page on Regulated Rate Providers in Alberta to learn more.

-Predicting Unpredictable RRO Prices
+Predicting ROLR Prices

 This increase may not have been dire for most residents of Alberta, but the RRO rate for businesses was nearly identical to that for residential customers.
 A business that used 200,000 kWh per year, if its usage was identical from month to month, would have gone from paying $1,283 in May, to $1,949.67.
 A change of a little less than $700 might not have affected many businesses, but for an owner who was running a tight budget, the sudden increase might have proved a bit problematic.